 An indoor, introductory program on wolf research methods is followed by field application off-site location to try to locate a radio-collared wolf in the wild.
 Some light hiking involved.

 Travel off-site into the Superior National Forest to a local trail and explore the northwoods looking for signs of wolves and other wildlife such as tracks, scat and scrapes.
 Trails are typically 1 to 3 miles in length over uneven natural trails.
-Light to moderate hiking/snowshoeing is involved.
+Light to moderate hiking/snowshoeing is involved (snowshoeing is dependent on snow conditions).

 Visit the home of one wolf prey, the beaver.
 Travel off-site to an active beaver pond and learn how beavers successfully evade wolves and other predators.
 Light to moderate hiking involved depending on the location of the pond.
 This program is available Memorial Day through Labor Day.